COALabo/coalab-website/team.md

 # Our Team

-COALAB brings together researchers from diverse backgrounds including linguistics, computer science, psychology, and cognitive science.
-We value interdisciplinary collaboration and innovative approaches to understanding language.
+COALab brings together researchers from diverse backgrounds across speech-language pathology, developmental neuroscience, and artificial intelligence.
+We value interdisciplinary collaboration and clinically grounded research to better understand language development and to improve assessment and intervention for children with speech, language, and reading difficulties.

 ## Principal Investigator